What is the two year home residency requirement, 212(e)?

 Why is there a home residency requirement?

-The Exchange Visitor Program (J-1) exists to promote the exchange of international scholars and students in the U.S. This program is designed to have these visitors return to their home country with a better understanding of the U.S. or return with skills to benefit their home country.
+The Exchange Visitor Program (J-1) exists to promote the exchange of international scholars and students in the U.S. This program is designed to have these visitors return to their home country with a better understanding of the U.S. and share skills to benefit their home country.

 Who is subject to the home residency requirement?